georgethegreatat/bbb-rec-stat-main/README.md

+[!]
+The project is finished for me because I finished all my projects with BigBlueButton.
+So now it's open and enyone can use it.
+It's not finished so you can use my code. [!]

 BBBRSS - BigBlueButton Recordings Statistic Script.

 This script is giving you Meetings Stat (if it was recorded) on Web-page with minimal UI.